-Essential Elements of PI PlanningA particular set of guidelines is used for PI planning, just like for everything else in the LEAN approach.
+Essential Elements of PI PlanningA particular set of guidelines is used for PI planning, just like the LEAN approach.
 The following are the key components of PI planning:

 - It examines the company's existing position and the effectiveness of its solutions in satisfying consumer needs.

 - The system architect is encouraged to view the concept from an engineering standpoint.

 - It creates a draft plan review containing capacity, objectives, dependencies, and hazards.